-Cross Laminated Timber or CLT is a form of flat pack modular home where materials may size half a foot and feel robust like the prefabricated steel.
-Cross Laminated Timber is used by builders prominently because they bear the load of a prefab structure to the walls, floors and the roof.
+CLT is a type of flat pack modular home where the materials may size half a foot and feel robust like the prefabricated steel.
+Home builders use Cross Laminated Timber prominently because they can bear the load of a prefab structure to its walls, floors and roof.
 The CLT panels tend to have gaps to place pre-cut windows as well as patio doors, and are assembled on the site.
 CLT offers flexibility in construction and alternative home designs to a homeowner, and can also be insulated with batten strips.

 Modular or Volumetric Construction

 Volumetric construction produces three-dimensional modules in a climate-controlled factory, and then transported to the site for final assembly.
-In volumetric prefabrication, 90 percent of the modules are assembled in the factory reducing with drastically reduced landfill.
-In fact, modules can be transported in different shapes such as a basic structure or one filled with upright interiors as well as exterior.
-It is said that in volumetric construction, a dwelling may be prefabricated in up to four modules and the optional roof can be constructed on-site.
+In volumetric prefabrication, builders assemble 90 percent of the modules in the factory, and reduce landfill waste dramatically.
+In fact, builders can transport modules in different shapes, such as a basic structure or one filled with upright interiors.
+Using volumetric construction, builders may prefabricate a dwelling in up to four modules, and construct the home’s roof on-site.

-The timber-frame prefabrication methods are prominently used by builders to build the three-dimensional modules.
+Home builders prominently use timber-frame prefab methods to build their three-dimensional modules.
 The present emphasis, however, is on Cross Laminated Timber.
-Further, you may hear terms such as green home, LEGO module brick construction, pod-type modular home, etc., but please note they are all derivatives to a default prefab housing.
+Furthermore, you may hear terms such as green home, LEGO brick construction, and pod-type modular home.
+These are all derivatives of default prefab housing.